Home » Features » Top 15 Best Nintendo DS Hidden Gems

 Retro Game Challenge

 This is another title I was initially really hyped for.
 Retro Game Challenge is based on a game show in Japan (the license was dropped in the localization).
-Here you have eight video games.
-These are all small and very short, but they’re original and designed to look and feel like something you would find on the 8-bit Nintendo Entertainment System.
-Each of these is based on a different genre from platformer, shooter, racing, to RPG and more.
-You have four challenges per title to complete which will task you with separate objectives.
-It sounds simple, and it really is.
-The fact that the developers explored so many different genres is really neat.
-The games themselves are fun albeit short lived, and the objectives are fun.
-Retro Game Challenge is one I never hear mentioned anymore.
-If you’re a fan of the classics you’ll love it.
+This is sort of a collection of eight classic style pixel based video games.
+These are all small and very short, but are original and designed to look and feel like something you would find on the Nintendo Entertainment System.
+Each is based on a different genre from platformer, shooter, racing, to RPG and more.
+The concept is really interesting for fans of retro video games.
+Gameplay in each may be extremely derivative, but that’s kind of the point here.

 Front cover of sands of destruction for the Nintendo DS.